Dur4nt3/restaurant_project/README.md

 This is the third project of the "JavaScript" course within "The Odin Project".

-The main goal of this project is to build a basic restaurant page with various basic functionalities.[^1]
+The main goal of this project is to build a restaurant page with three different tabs that you can switch to.[^1]

 This app is used to practice modules, and bundling via Webpack (along with subjects introduced in previous projects).